Side-by-side assembly: Operation

 An application that employs SxS must have a manifest.
 Manifests are typically a section embedded in the application's executable file but may also be an external file.
 When the operating system loads the application and detects the presence of a manifest, the operating system DLL loader is directed to the version of the DLL corresponding to that listed in the manifest.
 If there is no manifest, the DLL loader loads a default version of all DLL dependencies.
 If the DLL is a COM server, it must have a manifest of its own for registration-free activation to succeed.

 On Windows Vista and later, sxstrace.exe can help to diagnose failures in the starting of applications due to SxS misconfiguration.

 If a user wishes to override manifest-specified assemblies (for example, in the case of security patches applied to a library), a publisher configuration file can globally redirect assemblies.
 Digital signatures can ensure the legitimacy of such redirection.

 Manifest format

 The application manifest is internally represented as XML.
 The URN associated with SxS manifests is "urn:schemas-microsoft-com:asm.v1".

 Several other recent Microsoft technologies such as ClickOnce employ the same manifest format.

 Example manifest

-The following is an example of a manifest for an application that depends on a C runtime DLL.
+The following is an example of a manifest for an application that wants newer style controls, instead of the default Windows 9x style: